-All throughout the city, they also have what is called Art Basel Parcours, where they display site-specific works all throughout the city.
+Throughout Basel, they also have what is called Art Basel Parcours, where they display site-specific works scattered across the city.

 Art fairs are exclusive and selective, so their costs are high as well.
 Among the costs are various fees, rentals, insurance, security, packaging, and shipping.
 As of 2022, a ticket for Art Basel costs about 65 CHF a day.

 In light of all the financial expenses, tight security, and personnel observing each installation, it’s no wonder that ticket prices are high.
-However, is it worth visiting and paying the fee?
-For art lovers, this will definitely be worth every penny.
+Is Art Basel worth it?
+Is it worth visiting and paying the fee?
+For art lovers, Art Basel is worth every penny.
 I recommend it wholeheartedly to everyone, especially to those who love art.
 My opinion is that you should go to Art Basel every year if you love art and all things creative.

 Art Basel’s popularity is largely due to its scale.
-It brings in thousands of people from around the world to experience great art every year.
-Art Basel is unique and you won’t find it anywhere else; it is definitely worth traveling to.
-If you are a collector, this is your chance to view a broad array of works within a short period of time.
+It brings thousands of people from around the world to experience great art every year.
+Art Basel is unique and you won’t find it anywhere else; it is worth traveling to.
+If you are a collector, this is your chance to view a broad array of works within a short period.